 What is really going on in the workplace and the rest of society is the feminization of men—that is, the suppression of their masculinity—so that women can achieve.
 The altrocentric leadership style that works on the principle of “you are only strong when you make others strong” translates into “men need to step back and support women being promoted to leadership positions.”
 Because men are the natural leaders of a society, if they don’t step back, women won’t get the opportunity to lead.
 The flipside of men stepping back is women masculinizing themselves to fit in and get ahead at work.
 Why?
 Because the patriarchy is not so easily destroyed.

-It still is a “man’s world” at heart, so women are becoming men to succeed and the real men are being told to step aside.
+It still is a “man’s world” at heart, so women are aping men to succeed and the real men are being told to step aside.

 What we have is an artificial layer of matriarchy spread over the natural patriarchal structure of society.

-Nearly every man and woman today has, to varying degrees, become feminized and masculinized, respectively—either wholeheartedly accepting the new ideals of the strong woman and the sensitive man, or adhering to the ideals in order to survive in this “brave new world.”
+Men and women today have, to varying degrees, become feminized and masculinized, respectively—either wholeheartedly accepting the new ideals of the strong woman and the sensitive man, or adhering to the ideals in order to survive in this “brave new world.”

 Feminism is one of the great ideologies of modern times—and like all man-made ideologies—it does not deal in reality.
 While feminism has been successful in implementing much of its program, it did not succeed in creating an actual matriarchy, because matriarchy is not natural to us.
 It will always be an overlay on the natural patriarchal order, and this overlaying will involve suppression of what is good and natural.